Skip to content

 How do I get support at university?

-You can apply for DSA if you have a diagnosis of ADHD or if your GP has referred you for an assessment but you have not yet had this as you are on a waiting list.
+You can apply for DSA if you have a diagnosis of ADHD or if your GP has referred you for an assessment.

 Mentors work with our students on a one-to-one basis, and study skills tutors will work with you on your academic planning and organisation, addressing the barriers to learning created by ADHD.